Surbhi-Kohli/SSLtls/2EncryptionAndHashing/SymmetricKeyEncryption.md

  Encryption is one of the essential applications of cryptography.
 It is used to make data incomprehensible to ensure confidentiality.
 It’s also widely used over the internet by using modern encryption technologies such as SSL/TLS

 ## Symmetric encryption

 Symmetric encryption is the encryption method which involves one secret key to cipher and decipher the information.
-It’s one of the old techniques, which uses numbers, words, or strings of random alphabets as a secret key.The data is encrypted on one side using a special key and  then encrypted data is sent to another side and that another side decrypts received data using the same key.
+It’s one of the old techniques, which uses numbers, words, or strings of random alphabets as a secret key.The data is encrypted on one side using a special key and  then encrypted data is sent to anothe r side and that another side decrypts received data using the same key.
 However, to encrypt and decrypt the message, the recipient must be aware of the secret key.
 Any person or any machine that owns this game has ability to decrypt encrypted data and gain access to original data.And that is a drawback of symmetric encryption.